olliephillips/sett/README.md

 ### Batch Set

 Uses concurrent goroutines to split the insert payload, default is 50000 keys per goroutine.
-To change this set the `sett.BatchSize` per goutine before opening connection.
+To change this set the `sett.BatchSize` variable before opening connection.

 ```
 sett.BatchSize = 100000